dwayne-desmarais/dwayne-desmarais.github.io/index.md

 - HTML, CSS
 - Google Scripting

+## Software design and engineering project and skills

+## Algorithms and data structure project and skills

+## Databases project and skills

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown